7-peaks-software/EGAT-workshop/labs/lab-01/02-build-agents-copilot-studio/2-set-up-environment.md

 3. Select **Browse** in the Import a solution pane that opens then navigate and choose the `AgentsinaDay_1_0_0_13_DoNotUnzip.zip` file that's located in the Module 2 folder of your student files.

 > **Important**
+> You can find the student files in the attached AgIAD Student Files.zip file in the [./resources](./resources) folder.
+>
-> You can download these student files from the following link [Download Student Files](https://aka.ms/AgIADStudentFiles).
+> Alternatively, You can download these student files from the following link [Download Student Files](https://aka.ms/AgIADStudentFiles).
 The solution file is located in the attached AgIAD Student Files.zip file.

 4. With the `AgentsinaDay_1_0_0_13_DoNotUnzip.zip` added next to **Browse**, select the **Next** option at the bottom of the Import a solution pane.